StephaneDePalmas/StephaneDePalmas/README.md

-### Hi there 👋
-## How are you?
+# My name is Stephane de Palmas, hi there! 👋
+## I am a marine molecular ecologist.
+### My expertise includes coral reef organisms!
 <!--
 **StephaneDePalmas/StephaneDePalmas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+### 🔭 I’m currently working on scleractinian coral strategies
-- 🌱 I’m currently learning ...
+### 🌱 I’m currently learning R programming / Github / html-CSS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...